-It is important to recognise the hierarchy of roads that exists within the region and the different roles played by road types within that hierarchy.
+It is important to recognise the hierarchy of roads that exists within the region and the different roles played by the road types within that hierarchy.
 Local roads provide for local traffic and access within districts, including access to private property.
-The region's state highways and other roads that make up the strategic road network (as set out in Appendix 1) are designed to connect regional centres and important regional destinations, including the regional hospital, port and airport.
-The region's state highways also provide vital linkages between Greater Wellington and the rest of New Zealand.
+The region's state highways and the other roads that make up the strategic road network (as set out in Appendix 1) are designed to connect regional centres and important regional destinations, including the regional hospital, port and airport.
+The region's state highways also provide vital linkages between the Wellington region and the rest of New Zealand.